rennokki/laravel-aws-eb/README.md

 PASSPORT_PUBLIC_KEY="-----BEGIN PUBLIC KEY-----\\nMIICIjANBgkqhkiG9w0BAQEFAAOC...\\n-----END PUBLIC KEY-----\\n"
 ```

+## Spatie Media Library & other Imagick-based packages

+Some packages require Imagick to run.
+To enable Imagick installation on the instance
+via Amazon Linux Extras, check `install_imagick.sh` file for details.

+## Memcached Auto Discovery

+Memcached Auto Discovery for AWS Memcached is a PHP extension that replace the default
+Memcached extension, in order to use Memcached clusters in multi-node mode.

+Plese see `install_memcached_discovery.sh` file to enable the installation for your PHP version.

 ## Run on Spot Instances

 Spot instances are the cheapest EC2 instances from AWS, but they can be terminated